lowcodeunit/public-web-docs/docs/guides/deploying/site-builders/plasmic-sites.md

 ## Let's Get Started

-1. Create a LowCodeUnit Account.
-Signup at https://www.lowcodeunit.com.
+1. Create a Fathym Account.
+Signup at https://www.fathym.com.

-2. After signup, authorize with GitHub and select which organization(s) to make available inside of LowCodeUnit.
+2. After signup, authorize with GitHub and select which organization(s) to make available inside of Fathym.

 3. On the Projects page, select `Create New Project`.

-4. In LowCodeUnit, select your application and fill out the `Create an Application` form.
+4. In Fathym, select your application and fill out the `Create an Application` form.
 Note: the route is the path your app will be served on.
-For example, https://shared.lowcodeunit.com/plasmicsite.
+For example, https://shared.fathym.com/plasmicsite.
 In this case, the **/plasmicsite** is the route.
 You can choose any route for your web project.
 In addition, the same web project can be hosted multiple times on different routes if desired.
 This is especially useful for QA and Testing.

 6. In the `Processor Details` section, select the type of project.
 In this case we're using a `View Package`.